stormchaserroleplaying/stormchaserRPG/Spells/3/Transmutation/index.md

 If you cast this spell over 8 hours, you enrich the land, increasing the crop yield for farms, in addition to the other benefits of healthy plants.
 All plants in a half-mile radius centered on a point within range become enriched for 1 year, doubling the crop yield in the area.

 If you cast it in the area of a [*Blight*](), plant growth attempts to counteract the [*Blight*](), instead of producing its usual effect.

-## Slow
-*3rd Level Transmutation*<br>
-**Casting Time:** 2 Actions<br>
-**Range:** 120 feet (40-foot cube)<br>
-**Components:** V, S, M *(A drop of molasses.)*<br>
-**Duration:** Sustained, up to 1 minute

-You alter time around up to six creatures of your choice in a 40-foot cube within range.
-Make a transmutation attack vs the Wisdom defence of each target.
-On a hit, an affected target's speed is halved, it takes −1d to Dexterity defence, and has 1 less action per turn.

-If the creature attempts to cast a spell with a casting time of 2 actions, it must first roll a d20.
-On an 10 or lower, the spell doesn't take effect until the creature's next turn, and the creature must use 2 actions on that turn to complete the spell.
-If it can't, the spell is wasted.

-A creature affected by this spell makes a Wisdom defence check vs your tansmutation skill at the end of each of its turns.
-On a success, the effect ends for it.

 ## Speak with Plants
 *3rd Level Transmutation*<br>